 Salary is an optional element of the job description, but it must always be considered.
-If used, salary can be expressed several different ways: as a range, as a set number or as a ceiling or floor of compensation.
-However, advertising a position’s salary can be restricting for both the candidate and the employer.
+If used, the salary can be expressed in several different ways: as a range, as a set number, or as a ceiling or floor of compensation.
+However, advertising a position’s salary can be restricted for both the candidate and the employer.
 Setting even a range of compensation may exclude talent that an employer may be willing to go outside of the range for.
-Because salary will depend on education, experience and ability, its best discussed with the candidate at the time of interview.
+Because salary will depend on education, experience, and ability, its best discussed with the candidate at the time of the interview.

 In closing, a job description is more than a list of duties.
 It is a valuable tool; the key to attracting top talent.
 It is worth the extra time it takes to tailor each element carefully.
 The more tailored and accurate the description, the better the results, and the more likely you are to find the superstar you seek.